yoggiakjy/hackiethon25-stacktrack/README.md

    - Participants will build **custom JavaScript components** (widgets).
    - These components must be **self-contained and reusable** while maintaining a clean structure.
    - Widgets must return **a `<div>` element** that can include attributes, event listeners, and interactivity.
+   - Refer to the example widgets in the repo for the expected structure

 2. **Widget Compatibility & Integration**
    - Widgets should be adaptable to work with **our sample website** or any existing site.
+   - You are allowed to use external libraries
    - A library or detailed instructions should be provided on **how to inject widgets into websites** and enable **drag-and-drop interactions** (e.g., see Adam’s notepad widget).

 3. **Evaluation Criteria**  ((Assumption))